-To see all our reviews and recommendations for employee monitoring software, visit our best picks page.
+See all our reviews and recommendations for employee monitoring software on our best picks page.

-One area where InterGuard differs from other employee monitoring programs is with the number of features available.
-It is a wide-ranging program designed to meet the needs of most businesses seeking an employee monitoring solution.
-In addition to the standard features (web monitoring, email monitoring, etc.), InterGuard has advanced features like geolocation tracking and program blocking as well as admin alerts.
+InterGuard shines in the number of features available.
+It is a wide-ranging program designed to meet the employee monitoring needs of most businesses.
+In addition to standard features (web monitoring, email monitoring, etc.), InterGuard has advanced features like geolocation tracking and program blocking, as well as admin alerts.

 Here's more about InterGuard's most important features:

-- Web activity: Web activity monitoring logs a user's full browsing history, the time they spent active on each webpage they visited and all the search queries entered across various search engines.
+- Web activity: Web activity monitoring logs a user's full browsing history, the time they spent active on each webpage, and all the search queries they entered across various search engines.

-- Emails: Email monitoring with InterGuard provides an overview of the email conversations employees are engaging in, which device they're using, the email platform and the content of their communications.
+- Emails: Email monitoring with InterGuard provides an overview of employees' email conversations by tracking which device and email platform they're using, as well as the content of their communications.

-- Social media: Social media monitoring allows admins to review a user's social media activity, alerting them to whether a user is engaged in personal social activity on company time.
-If a user is supposed to be using social media for their job, this tool can differentiate the types of usage they are engaged in as well.
+- Social media: Social media monitoring allows admins to review a user's social media activity and alerts them when a user is engaged in personal social activity on company time.
+If a user needs social media for their job, this tool can differentiate between personal and professional usage.

-- Live chats: Interguard's live chat feature, much like its email monitoring one, captures the content and participants involved in users' live chat conversations, timestamped and tracked across various messenger platforms.
+- Live chats: InterGuard's live chat feature, much like its email monitoring one, captures the content and participants of a user's chat conversations, timestamped and tracked across various messenger platforms.
 This includes social media platforms like Facebook Messenger and secure messengers like WhatsApp.

 - Applications: Application monitoring keeps tabs on how users engage with software on their device, including which programs were accessed and when, as well as how long the user was engaged with the software.

-- Alerts: InterGuard's alert feature is highly useful, allowing admins to create alerts that are triggered when a user types a keyword, accesses a specific website or category of website, or even if the software simply detects behavior that appears unusual.
+- Alerts: InterGuard's alert feature is highly useful, allowing admins to create alerts that are triggered when a user takes a specific action, such as typing a keyword or accessing a specific website or category of website.
+Alerts can even be set to notify admins if the software simply detects behavior that appears unusual.

 - Print monitoring: Print monitoring allows admins to see when a user sent a print job to any printer, what document they printed and a copy of that complete document.

 - Screenshot: If keystrokes aren't enough to illuminate a user's behavior, then screenshots are.
-InterGuard captures and stores screenshots in a compressed format so admins can review visual evidence for context without taxing your storage space.
+InterGuard captures and stores screenshots so admins can review visual evidence for context, and the screenshots are compressed to save storage space.

 - Geolocation: By leveraging a user's IP address and the access points from which they connect to the internet, admins can track employees' geolocation.
-If, for example, a user claims to be working from "home," but their location shows them at the movie theater, it's a good bet that something fishy is up.
+If, for example, a user claims to be working from home, but their location shows them at the movie theater, it's a good bet that something is fishy.

-- Program blocking: Admins can set certain programs to be automatically blocked by InterGuard, or they can remotely kill a program that isn't work-related or poses a risk to the company.
+- Program blocking: Admins can set InterGuard to automatically block certain programs, or they can remotely kill a program that isn't work related or poses a risk to the company.

-- Reporting: InterGuard comes with 30 pre-set reports and is flexible enough for admins to create custom reports of their own.
+- Reporting: InterGuard comes with 30 pre-set reports, and admins can create custom reports of their own.
 Reports can be automated and distributed to all relevant parties.
-While the graphs and charts feel somewhat dated, the visualizations are still useful for breaking down the large amount of data captured by InterGuard.
+While the graphs and charts feel somewhat dated, the visualizations are useful for breaking down the large amount of data InterGuard captures.

 Ease of Use

 InterGuard's biggest limitation is its lack of usability.
-While the application is perfectly suitable once you have learned the software, its learning curve can be daunting, and finding the right tools when you're unfamiliar with the system can take a while.
-Moreover, its dated appearance results in a cluttered interface.
-Still, much of that is the result of the myriad features the software offers.
+While the application is perfectly suitable once you have learned the software, finding the right tools when you're unfamiliar with the system can take a while.
 Once you become accustomed to navigating the system, you'll have a great deal of data in your hands.